-The bursary is offered to all prospective students registered as having attended an Undergraduate Open Day and is paid directly into a UK bank account as per details submitted by that registered attendee.
+The bursary is offered to all offer holders registered as having attended an Offer Holder Day and is paid directly into a UK bank account as per details submitted by that registered attendee.
+There is no further requirement save attending and checking-in for an Offer Holder Day.